jakerumbles/100_days_of_code/README.md

 # 100 Days of Code

+<b>Day 12</b>
+  <p>Completed most of a todo list project.
+Was able to code most of it without watching the code along video.
+Feeling good today!</p>

 <b>Day 11</b>
   <p>Learned about forms in React and completed a code along exercise.
 Learning these React state patterns with smart parent components and dumb child components.</p>